 This type of treatment should be supervised by a specific physician in a clinic/facility equipped with proper staff and equipment to identify and treat adverse reactions to hypersensitivity injections.
-Preferably, it should be given in your allergist / immunologist’s office.
-If this is not possible, your allergist / immunologist should provide the supervising physician with comprehensive instructions about your hypersensitive shot treatments.
+Preferably, it should be given in your allergist/immunologist’s office.
+If this is impossible, your allergist/immunologist should provide the supervising physician with comprehensive instructions about your hypersensitive shot treatments.

 A typical reaction is redness and swelling at the injection site.
 This can happen immediately or several hours after the treatment.
-In some instances, manifestations includes increased hypersensitive manifestations such as sneezing, nasal congestion or hives.
+In some instances, manifestations include increased hypersensitivity, such as sneezing, nasal congestion, or hives.

-Serious responses to hypersensitivity shots are rare.
+Severe responses to hypersensitivity shots are rare.
 When they do occur, they require immediate medical attention.
-Indications of an anaphylactic response can include swelling in the throat, wheezing or chest tightness, nausea and dizziness.
+Indications of an anaphylactic reaction can include swelling in the throat, wheezing or chest tightness, nausea and dizziness.
 Most serious responses develop within 30 minutes of the hypersensitivity injections.
-This is why it is recommended to wait in your doctor’s office for at least 30 minutes after getting hypersensitivity shots.
+This is why waiting in your doctor’s office for at least 30 minutes is recommended after getting hypersensitivity shots.

 ALLERGEN IMMUNOTHERAPY: STILL WORKING AFTER 100 YEARS

-In 1911, both allergen immunotherapy and the electrical ignition system for cars were introduced.
-Although unrelated, these events share a common outcome.
-One paved the way for advances in transportation, the other led to advances in the treatment of allergies.
+In 1911, allergen immunotherapy and the electrical ignition system for cars were introduced.
+Although unrelated, these events share an expected outcome.
+One paved the way for advances in transportation; the other led to advances in treating allergies.

 The earliest published successes for allergen immunotherapy were based on the work of two English scientists, Leonard Noon and John Freeman.
 Recognizing that pollen was the cause of hay fever, these scientists thought that they could induce immunity and tolerance by injecting hay fever patients with the pollen to which they were allergic.

-This idea was based on the positive results of vaccines that produced protection against infectious disease such as small pox.
+This idea was based on the positive results of vaccines that produced protection against infectious diseases such as smallpox.

-Over the years, we’ve learned much more about allergen immunotherapy including long-term benefits and what protocols are needed to make it very beneficial.
-Among the most important findings are that immunotherapy can provide long-term symptom relief for years after treatment is discontinued, and that it is a cost-effective approach to treating many allergies.
+Over the years, we’ve learned much more about allergen immunotherapy, including its long-term benefits and the protocols needed to make it very beneficial.
+The most important findings are that immunotherapy can provide long-term symptom relief for years after discontinued treatment and is a cost-effective approach to treating many allergies.